Transition Curriculum for Students with Disabilities

 A transition curriculum is a structured scope and sequence required within special education that prepares students for life after high school—while supporting Indicator 13 alignment and clearly articulated post-secondary goals.
 It bridges academic instruction and functional adulthood by focusing on post-school outcomes such as competitive integrated employment, postsecondary education or training, and independent living.

-A strong transition curriculum include:
+A strong transition curriculum includes:

 - Self-determination and goal setting